MHKiT-Software/MHKiT-MATLAB/README.md

 ## Unit Tests

-Our software undergoes rigorous testing through an [extensive suite of unit tests](https://github.com/MHKiT-Software/MHKiT-MATLAB/actions), ensuring its stability and reliability.
-These tests simulate a user's machine, and failures on GitHub Actions may not necessarily indicate actual issues but could be artifacts of the build environment.
+To ensure software reliability and stability.
+MHKiT-MATLAB software [runs a suite of unit tests](https://github.com/MHKiT-Software/MHKiT-MATLAB/actions) using the above MATLAB/Python compatibility matrix on Linux (`ubuntu-latest`), MacOS (`macos-latest`) and Windows (`windows-latest`).
+These tests simulate a user's machine, but they are not perfect.
+Unit test failures on GitHub Actions may not necessarily indicate actual issues but could be artifacts of the build environment.
+Users should consider using a tested version if issues arise.

 ### Test Matrices

+The test matrices below detail the current state of unit testing.
+An "X" indicates a OS/MATLAB/Python version with a failing MHKiT-MATLAB unit test on GitHub Action that is due to Actions environment.

 #### Linux (`ubuntu-latest`)